zhxie/ikago/README.md

 `-gateway address`: (Optional) Gateway address.
 If this value is not set, the first gateway address in the routing table will be used.

+`-mode mode`: (Optional, consistent) Mode, can be `fast`, `stable`.
+Default as `fast`.
+Mode `stable` will establish a full TCP connection between the client and the server which will improve stability but reduce performance.

 `-method method`: (Optional, consistent) Method of encryption, can be `plain`, `aes-128-gcm`, `aes-192-gcm`, `aes-256-gcm`, `chacha20-poly1305` or `xchacha20-poly1305`.
 Default as `plain`.
 For more about encryption, please refer to the [development documentation](/dev.md).

 `-password password`: (Optional, consistent) Password of encryption, must be set only when method is not `plain`.

 `-mtu`: (Optional) MTU.

 `-listen-mtu`: (Optional) MTU of devices for listening, traffic from client to sources and from server to clients will take this value.
 If this value is set, it will override `-mtu` in devices for listening.
+This option will be unavailable if mode `stable` is set on the server side.

 `-upstream-mtu`: (Optional) MTU of device for routing upstream to, traffic from client to server and from server to destinations will take this value.
 If this value is set, it will override `-mtu` in devices for routing upstream to.
+This option will be unavailable if mode `stable` is set on the client side.

 `-kcp`: (Optional, consistent) Enable KCP.
+This option will be unavailable if mode `stable` is set.

 `-kcp-mtu`, `-kcp-sndwnd`, `-kcp-rcvwnd`, `-kcp-datashard`, `-kcp-parityshard`, `-kcp-acknodelay`: (Optional, consistent) KCP tuning options, available when KCP is enabled.
 Please refer to the [kcp-go](https://godoc.org/github.com/xtaci/kcp-go).